 Undergraduates Taking a Course at W&L School of Law

-Seniors and rising seniors at may approach the Associate Dean for Academic Affairs at the W&L School of Law for permission to take one course in both the fall and winter terms (law fall and spring semesters) at W&L School of Law.
-Only certain courses will be available, and approval must be granted by the instructor, the undergraduate faculty adviser, and the law and undergraduate deans.
-Attendance in the class is required on the same schedule as law students, so seniors must be aware of calendar differences (e.g., course start and end dates, different holiday and examination schedules) and workload.
-If approved, the course will count toward a term's required full-time course load, will be graded only on a Pass/Fail basis, and will not count as credits toward either a law or undergraduate degree.
+Seniors and rising seniors may approach the Associate Dean for Academic Affairs at the W&L School of Law for permission to take one course in both the fall and winter terms (law fall and spring semesters) at W&L School of Law.
+Only certain courses will be available for undergraduates to take, and approval must be granted by the course instructor, the undergraduate student's faculty adviser, and both the law and undergraduate deans.
+Attendance in the course on the same schedule as law students is required, and seniors should be aware of the calendar differences (course start and end dates, different holiday and examination schedules, etc.) and of the normal workload for a law school course.
+If approved, the course will count toward a student's required full-time course load in a term, but will be graded on a Pass/Fail basis, and will not count as credit towards the student's current undergraduate degree or a future law degree.
 See the form available on the University Registrar's website at registrar.wlu.edu/forms.